-All of a chart's properties, including the variables specified, properties, title, and description, are maintained with the source layer you share, so a shared chart will have the data and settings necessary to appear exactly as the chart was authored.
+All of a chart's properties, including the variables specified, properties, title, and format, are maintained with the source layer you share so a shared chart will have the data and settings necessary to appear exactly as the chart was authored.

 Use a shared chart

-After adding or opening the shared layer, map, or project in ArcGIS Pro, you can find the layers that have an associated chart by switching to the List By Charts tab in the Contents pane.
+After adding or opening the shared layer, map, or project in ArcGIS Pro, the charts will be listed under their source layer in the Contents pane, on the List By Drawing Order tab .
 You can open the shared chart and interact and manage it in the same manner as other charts.

-Charts can be exported as a graphic file (.svg, .jpg, or .png) using the Export button in the chart window.
+Charts can be exported as a graphic file using the Export button in the chart window.
+SVG, JPG, and PNG formats are supported.
+Specify the corresponding extension (.svg, .jpg, or .png) to control the type of exported graphic file.

 Certain charts can also be exported as a table that includes the summarized fields and values displayed in the chart.
 Charts that support this functionality are bar chart, line chart, histogram, box plot, data clock, calendar heat chart, and matrix heat chart.
 Geodatabase table and CSV format are supported.
 Consider a dataset with the following attribute table: